sumik1999/Data-Engineer-task/README.md

 2. Then from *main*, I'm calling the *pdf_extract_already_link* for every known pdf link:
    - It takes the url, as both page and pdf url are same, stores them in a dictionary
    - I have received the response content by sending a request on the pdf url and written the content of it to the file using **write_bytes**
+   - the pdf file gets created on fly
    - I have then called the *convert_pdf* function to convert the data of each pdf
 3. In the *convert_pdf* function, the pdf filepath is taken:
    - Using **[pdf2image](https://pdf2image.readthedocs.io/en/latest/)** module,each pdf is split into images